The death of someone close can affect you both physically and emotionally.

 - Avoid asking intrusive questions or speculating about why someone might take their own life or recalling the details or their tragic events.
 Let the person choose how much they tell you.

-- Remember that grief does not happen in a set way; people will have ups and downs over a long period of time.
+- Remember grief doesn’t happen in a set way.
+People will have ups and downs over a long period of time.
 Many bereaved people can feel extremely tired and they may need to withdraw from company for a while.

-- If the bereaved person is comfortable with it, mention the person who died by name when you are having a chat.
+- If the bereaved person is comfortable with it, mention the person who died by name when you’re having a chat.
 This can demonstrate that you too are keeping their memory alive.

-Produced by the Bereavement Care Liaison Project, a partnership between the Health Services Executive-South and the Irish Hospice Foundation Bereavement Education & Resource Centre
+Produced by the Bereavement Care Liaison Project, a partnership between HSE South and our Bereavement Education & Resource Centre.